-If you've investigated publishing in an Open Access journal, you may have heard of predatory journals or publishers.
+If you've investigated publishing in an Open Access journal, you may have heard of questionable or "predatory" journals or publishers.
 These publishers, while certainly not exclusive to OA journals, tend to target authors seeking to publish in OA journals or may contact authors directly asking for manuscripts.
 They exist exclusively to gain profit.
 Frequently, these publishers do not initially mention any author fees, but may later ask for a publication fee under the guise of operating as a quality OA journal.

 Closely examine the editor, staff, and publisher of the journal: